Molo Finance Buy to Let Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Molo Finance Buy to Let and to assist in remaining on the Molo Finance Buy to Let Conveyancing Panel.

-The CML is an association rather than a regulator and therefore cannot investigate grievances against lenders.
-You can of course contact Lexsure to see if we can help.
+The Council of Mortgage Lenders is not a regulator and therefore will not advise on grievances against lenders.
+You can of course contact Lexsure to see if we can assist.

 Read More